This page was last updated on 24 December, 2022

 Exod 18:13 And it came to pass on the morrow, that Moses sat to judge the people: and the people stood by Moses from the morning to the evening.

-This verse uses the word ‘to’ to define an order of events; to define a time span.
+This verse uses the word ‘to’ for defining an order of events; to define a time span.
 In such case the order is strictly defined.

 Ps 55:17 Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice.